NVIDIA/aistore/docs/cli/archive.md

                       --list 'o1,o2,o3'
                       --list "abc/1.tar, abc/1.cls, abc/1.jpeg"
-   --include-src-bck  prefix names of archived objects with the source bucket name --append           add object(s) to an existing (.tar, .tgz, .tar.gz, .zip, .tar.lz4)-formatted object ("archive", "shard")
+   --include-src-bck  prefix names of archived objects with the source bucket name --append           if destination object ("archive", "shard") already exists, append to it
-   --cont-on-err      keep running archiving xaction in presence of errors in a any given multi-object transaction --help, -h         show help
+                      (instead of creating a new one) --cont-on-err      keep running archiving xaction in presence of errors in a any given multi-object transaction
 ```

 The operation accepts either an explicitly defined *list* or template-defined *range* of object names (to archive).

-As such, `archive create` is one of the supported [multi-object operations](/docs/cli/object.md#operations-on-lists-and-ranges).
+As such, `archive put` is one of the supported [multi-object operations](/docs/cli/object.md#operations-on-lists-and-ranges).

 Also note that `ais put` command with its `--archive` option provides an alternative way to archive multiple objects: